 PATIENT RESOURCES

 Discover helpful resources to share with your office, patient, or their caregivers.
-These digital resources can help them get started or learn more about the support available while on ACTIMMUNE® (Interferon gamma-1b.)
-If you are a patient, you can learn more from these important tools or by visiting the ACTIMMUNE page for patients.
+These digital resources can help them get started or learn more about the support available while on ACTIMMUNE® (Interferon gamma-1b).

 Read Transcript